Patrol torpedo boat PT-109: Search for the remains of PT-109

 The wreckage of PT-109 was located in May 2002, at a depth of 1200 ft, when a National Geographic Society expedition headed by Robert Ballard found a torpedo tube from wreckage matching the description and location of Kennedy's vessel.
 The boat was identified by Dale Ridder, a weapons and explosives expert on the U.S. Marine Forensics Panel.

 The stern section was not found, but a search using remote vehicles found the forward section, which had drifted south of the collision site.
 Much of the half-buried wreckage and grave site was left undisturbed in accordance with Navy policy.
 Max Kennedy, JFK's nephew, who joined Ballard on the expedition, presented a bust of JFK to the islanders who had found Kennedy and his crew.

 National Geographic produced a TV special titled The Search for Kennedy's PT 109.
-A DVD and book were also released.
+A DVD and a book were also released.

 Legacy

-PT-109 and American-Japanese relations
+PT-109 and American–Japanese relations

 Nine years after the sinking of PT-109, U.S. Representative John Kennedy, engaged in a race for the Senate, instructed his staff to locate Kohei Hanami, Commander of the Amagiri, the Japanese destroyer that had run down the 109.
 When they found Captain Hanami, Kennedy wrote him a heartfelt letter on 15 September 1952, with wishes of good fortune for him and for long-term peace between Japan and the United States.
 The two became friends, and Hanami subsequently went into politics in 1954, being elected as councilman of Shiokawa, and later as mayor in 1962.
 Hanami hoped to meet Kennedy on his next visit to Japan, and though the meeting never took place, the United States and Japan remained close allies.
 Years later, Caroline Kennedy accepted the post of Ambassador to Japan, holding the office from November 2013 to 18 January 2017, extending the positive relationship with Japan her father had begun after the war.

 While Kennedy was running for president in 1960 he met with Fujio Onozeki, a Japanese naval officer who was aboard the Amagiri when it hit PT-109, who gave him a card signed by other officers from the Amagiri.